A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 Roommates should all contribute to regular maintenance and deep cleaning for shared areas like the kitchen, bathroom, and living space.
 We recommend creating a rotating schedule for daily, weekly, and monthly chores.

-It is good to communicate each tenant’s schedule so roommates can be respectful of each other’s rest or study routines.
+Communicating each tenant’s schedule is good so roommates can be respectful of each other’s rest or study routines.

 Designate quiet hours (for example, between 12 AM and 7 AM) where roommates agree to make little to no noise.